borgbackup/borg/docs/installation.rst

 Installation (dist package)
 ---------------------------
-Some Linux, *BSD and OS X distributions might offer a ready-to-use
-|project_name| package (which can be easily installed in the usual way).
+Some Linux, BSD and OS X distributions might offer a ready-to-use `borgbackup` package (which can be easily installed in the usual way).

 As |project_name| is still relatively new, such a package might be not available for your system yet.
 Please ask package maintainers to build a